oppia/oppia-web-developer-docs/Calculating-statistics.md

 <!-- This guide was created by Stephanie Federwisch as a Google document and then transferred to the wiki. -->

 _Note: This guide was written in 2014.
-If you find anything outdated please let us know or correct it yourself!_
+If you find anything outdated, please either let us know, or make an update directly to the doc.
+Thanks!_

 This page should walk you through how to go from a statistic you want to calculate from Oppia data through creating the models, jobs and getting them up and running.